ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/redis/redis.md

 # Redis

 ### Install Redis
-Redis can be installed from the remi yum repostiroy with the following command:
+Redis can be installed from the remi yum repository with the following command:

 ```bash
 yum install redis --enablerepo=remi